aleksandr-m/gitflow-maven-plugin/README.md

 The `gitflow:release-start` goal have `fromCommit` parameter which allows to start the release from the specific commit (SHA).

+The `gitflow:release-start` and `gitflow:release-finish` goals have `useSnapshotInRelease` parameter which allows to start the release with SNAPSHOT version and finish it without this value in project version.
+By default the value is `false`.
+For example, if the release version  is `1.0.2` and `useSnapshotInRelease` is set to `true` and using `gitflow:release-start` goal then the release version will be `1.0.2-SNAPSHOT` and when finishing the release with `gitflow:release-finish` goal, the release version will be `1.0.2`
+This parameter need that `commitDevelopmentVersionAtStart` parameter is set to `true`.

+The `gitflow:hotfix-start` and `gitflow:hotfix-finish` goals have `useSnapshotInHotfix` parameter which allows to start the hotfix with SNAPSHOT version and finish it without this value in the version.
+By default the value is `false`.
+For example, if the hotfix version  is `1.0.2.1` and `useSnapshotInHotfix` is set to `true` and using `gitflow:hotfix-start` goal then the hotfix version will be `1.0.2.1-SNAPSHOT` and when finishing the release with `gitflow:hotfix-finish` goal, the release version will be `1.0.2.1`

 ### Remote interaction

 At the start of the each goal remote branch(es) will be fetched and compared with the local branch(es).
 If the local branch doesn't exist it will be checked out from the remote.